 We use our Big Steel Keg for our smoked prime rib.
 Using a mixture of mesquite hardwood charcoal and regular briquettes we brought the temperature of the pit to 250ºF.
 My husband also soaked some pecan wood in water and we used that for additional smoky flavor.

-You can grill your prime rib roast like this until it reaches an internal temperature of 125ºF for medium rare.
+You can grill your rib roast like this until it reaches an internal temperature of 125ºF for medium rare.
 Or you can grill it until 105-100ºF, then crank up the grill temperature to 400ºF so you can create a crispy crust around the roast.

 My 3-rib roast weighed about 9.5 pounds and took about 3 hours for it to reach 110ºF.
 Then about another 45 minutes of additional heat to finish the crust.